Coconut Cream Pie (From-Scratch)

 • When it starts to boil a little bit and thickens up to about the consistency of a thick pudding (this takes about 15-20 minutes so BE PATIENT), remove from heat.

-Sauce pan with thickened pudding mixture and a whisk.
+Sauce pan with thickened pudding mixture preparing the filling for a coconut pie.

 • Stir in ¾ cup of the toasted coconut and the coconut (or vanilla) extract.

-Saucepan with a pudding and coconut with whisk.
+Saucepan with a pudding mixture and added toasted coconut to make coconut cream pie.

 • Pour into pie shell and chill for 2 to 4 hours, or until firm.